 The understanding of deep sleep in the light of Yogic Sleep practice is very important.
 This is because the vast majority of people misunderstand deep sleep.
 What this practice reveals via experience is that instead of deep sleep being the absence of experience, which is what most people think, it is actually the experience of absence.
 This is huge because it means that it is possible to experience your absence while remaining present; in turn, this experience means that you access a deeper level of knowing via this practice.

-The Spiritual Training of Yoga Nidra has been around for centuries and is an integral part of the yoga tradition.
+The Spiritual Training of Yogic Sleep has been around for centuries and is an integral part of the yoga tradition.
 It is often used as a way to relax the body and mind, reduce stress and anxiety, and improve sleep.
 However, it can also be used as a tool for personal growth, self-realization, and spiritual awakening as it helps to cultivate a deeper awareness of the self beyond the thinking mind, an understanding of the world around us, and, although it is a form of sleep, it is actually a time-tested means to be awake to the true nature of being.

 Spiritual Training via Yogic Sleep helps us to recognize our unconscious patterns, release blockages, and move forward in life with a greater sense of clarity and connection.
 It helps us to experience a deep sense of connectedness to the universe and to the divine within.
 It also helps to deepen our meditation practice and to access the power of intuition, which can be a great aid in making decisions in all areas of life.
 Through the practice, we can learn to observe our emotions, thoughts, and beliefs without judgment, allowing us to explore our inner landscape, open up to new possibilities, and become more aligned with our authentic nature.